dgraph-io/dgraph/wiki/content/get-started/index.md

 Step 3 showed how to add data with a small mutation.
 Bigger datasets can be loaded with

-* dgraphloader if you already have some data or
+* dgraph-live-loader if you already have some data or
-* using the [bulkloader]({{< ref "deploy/index.md#bulkloader" >}}) which is significantly faster than dgraphloader but can only be used for initial seeding of data into Dgraph.
+* using the [dgraph-bulk-loader]({{< ref "deploy/index.md#dgraph-bulk-loader" >}}) which is significantly faster than dgraph-live-loader but can only be used for initial seeding of data into Dgraph.

-We will use `dgraphloader` below.
+We will use `dgraph-live-loader` below.

 ### Download dataset
 Download the goldendata.rdf.gz dataset from [here](https://github.com/dgraph-io/benchmarks/blob/master/data/goldendata.rdf.gz) ([download](https://github.com/dgraph-io/benchmarks/raw/master/data/goldendata.rdf.gz)).
 Put it directory`~/dgraph`, creating the directory if necessary using `mkdir ~/dgraph`.